-To customize the doors to automatically lock when exiting the vehicle, see Vehicle Personalization \Rightarrow 136.
+To customize the doors to automatically lock when exiting the vehicle, see VehiclePersonalization \$\Display 149.

-Temporary Disable of Passive Locking
+Temporary Disable of Passive Locking Feature

-Temporarily disable passive locking by pressing and holding an on the interior door switch with a door open for at least four seconds, or until three chimes are heard.
+Temporarily disable the passive locking by pressing and holding on the interior door switch with a door open for at least four seconds, or until three chimes are heard.
 Passive locking will then remain disabled until on the interior door is pressed, or until the vehicle is turned on.